spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README.md

 # Zabbix and Linux by Zabbix agent (templates) learn monitoring (2 vms)

-Example with Zabbix server and a Linux VM with Linix template as test bases for passiv or active agent.
+Example with Zabbix server and a Linux VM with Linux template as test bases for passiv or active agent.

 ## Zabbix 6 is installed